 A risk analysis has four main goals:

 - Identify assets and their values.

 - Quantify the probability and business impact of these potential threats.

 - Provide an economic balance between the impact of the threat and the cost of the countermeasure.

-In the process of identifying assets and its value we consider the value placed on assets (including information), what work was required to develop it, how much it costs to maintain, what damage would result if it were lost or destroyed, and what benefit another party would gain if it were to obtain it.
+In the process of identifying assets and their value we consider the value placed on assets (including information), what work was required to develop them, how much it costs to maintain, what damage would result if it were lost or destroyed and what benefit another party would gain if it were to obtain it.